ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ### Change run length

-One of the most common changes is to how long the model runs.
-For example it is common when debugging changes to a model to want to reduce the run length to reduce the amount of resources wasted and get faster feedback on changes.
+One of the most common changes is to adjust the duration of the model run.
+For example when debugging changes to a model, it is common to reduce the run length to minimise resource consumption and return faster feedback on changes.

-To change the run length, edit the `restart_period` field in the `&date_manager_nml` section of the `~/access-om/1deg_jra55_iaf/accessom2.nml` file:
+To change the run length, edit the `restart_period` field in the `&date_manager_nml` section of the `~/access-om/1deg_jra55_ryf/accessom2.nml` file:

     &date_manager_nml
         forcing_start_date = '1958-01-01T00:00:00'